 - Defining free thresholds: We are around 80% through the discovery phase of this area of the programme and are continuing to engage with the Customer Advisory Group and Geospatial Commission throughout the process.
 This will result in a proposal being made to the Geospatial Commission who will make the final decision.

 - New / Existing Contracts: A number of customers have raised concerns about commencing or renewing their licences for OS data due to the future release of elements under Open terms, or for free, up to a threshold, as part of Open MasterMap.
-In these cases, we commit to ensuring our customers are not financially disadvantaged via appropriate mechanisms and we will say more about this in this in due course.
+In these cases, we commit to ensuring our customers are not financially disadvantaged via appropriate mechanisms and we will say more about this in due course.

 - Releasing third party identifiers: We know this is of great interest to many customers, and we've been working with the Geospatial Commission, GeoPlace, the LGA, and Improvement Service (on behalf of Scottish Local Government) to investigate opening up the key identifiers Unique Property Reference Numbers (UPRN) and Unique Street Reference Number (USRN), together with their respective geometries, for the whole of Great Britain under OGL terms.
 We would welcome your input on the potential use cases that this would deliver.